bourumir-wyngs/rs-opw-kinematics/README.md

 The scaling factor `s` determines how much influence J₂ has on J₃.
 A scaling factor of 1.0 is the common, as this value ensures the end-effector’s orientation remains unchanged if only J₃ and J₂ move.

 See [Parallelogram](https://docs.rs/rs-opw-kinematics/1.6.0/rs_opw_kinematics/parralelogram/struct.Parralelogram.html).

+## Visualization

+Visualization primarily serves to verify that your parameters, meshes, tool, and base setup are correct.
+Using Bevy, the visualization will display the robot (mounted on its base and equipped with the tool), various environment objects, and a selection of handles to manipulate the robot.

+In the visualization window, you can adjust joint positions for forward kinematics or set the tool center point using Cartesian coordinates for inverse kinematics.
+Collision detection is active in both modes, but it functions differently: in inverse kinematics, movement is restricted to prevent collisions entirely (the robot will not move if a collision would occur).
+In forward kinematics, collisions are allowed, but colliding robot joints and environment objects will be highlighted.

+When using inverse kinematics, you may observe unexpected large "jumps," or in some cases, no viable solution within the robot's reach, constraints, and collision boundaries.
+This simply reflects the inherent limitations and complexities of real-world robotic movement.

 # Example